MariaChemerys/Planck3D/README.md

 Planck3D can provide many educational benefits:<br>
 • It allows users to experiment with a Planck's Law 3D model by <strong><em>changing the maximum temperature, wavelength and spectral radiance</em></strong> visible on the plot.
 Getting an immediate visual feedback reinforces the understanding of the relationship between these quantities.<br>
 • Planck's law involves advanced concepts such as <strong><em>quantum mechanics and blackbody radiation</em></strong>.
 A 3D representation makes it easier to witness how these concepts interrelate.<br>
-• In the app, it is possible to <strong><em>zoom in on specific regions</em></strong> of the plot and <em>rotate it</em> to examine finer details, patterns and trends that may not be apparent in a static plot.
+• In the app, it is possible to <strong><em>zoom in on specific regions</em></strong> of the plot and <strong><em>rotate it</em></strong> to examine finer details, patterns and trends that may not be apparent in a static plot.
 This may lead to a deeper comprehension of the underlying physics.
+<h2>Why is Planck3D technically efficient and elegant?</h2>
+In order to build Planck3D, the following advanced frameworks were used:<br>
+• <b>Plot3D</b> and <b>SceneKit</b> were implemented to create the 3D plot representation of the Planck's Law and efficiently manage its geometry, transformations, lighting, and rendering.<br>
+• <b>SwiftNumerics</b> and <b>SwiftMath</b> were employed to perform the sophisticated mathematical computations required for data visualisation.<br>
+• <b>Combine</b> framework assisted in transferring data between <b>SwiftUI</b> and <b>UIKit</b> by handling asynchronous data streams.
+In Planck3D, SwiftUI views receive data from the user, such as the the maximum temperature, wavelength and spectral radiance visible on the plot.
+The Combine framework helps to transfer them into the UIKit view controller, which updates the 3D plot according to the user's preferences.<br>
+• <b>CoreHaptics</b> was used to enhance the user experience by providing haptic feedback.